Using post it notes for reading comprehension in the upper elementary classroom is such a simple, yet powerful teaching strategy.

 During independent writing, the post-its will serve as a bank of writing strategies/skills that the young authors can apply to their own writing!

-These 6 easy strategies make using post it notes for reading comprehension a cinch!
+These simple strategies make using post it notes for reading comprehension a cinch!

 Happy Teaching & Learning,